 - Corporate Buyer “iBuyer”

-#2 – Make sure your only considering true professionals (look for lots of website reviews!)
+#2 – Make sure you’re only considering true professionals (look for lots of website reviews!)

 #3 – Know the fees & your bottom line (how much do you HAVE to take home?)